matplotlib/matplotlib/doc/faq/environment_variables_faq.rst

 Environment Variables
 *********************

-.. envvar:: PATH:
+.. envvar:: PATH

   The list of directories searched to find executable programs

-.. envvar:: PYTHONPATH:
+.. envvar:: PYTHONPATH

   The list of directories that is searched to find Python packages and modules

 Setting Environment Variables